gkampitakis/blog/content/posts/16-05-2020-how-to-publish-on-npm.md

 ---
-date: 2015-10-17
+date: 16-05-2020
-title: 'Setting Up Virtual Hosts'
+title: 'How to create an npm module and publish it'
-slug: setting-up-virtual-hosts
+slug: how-to-publish-on-npm
-thumbnail: '../thumbnails/js.png'
+thumbnail: '../thumbnails/npm.png'
-category: Tools
+category: Development
 tags:
     - popular
+    - npm
-    - php
+    - how-to
-    - apache
+    - popular
 ---

-# Quanto et ius coniunctis urbes
+# How to create an npm module and publish it

 ## Sedisti civiliter